Jacek Niedźwiedzki

 Jacek Niedźwiedzki (7 June 1951 – 27 October 2021) was a professional tennis player from Poland.

 Career

 A five-time doubles gold medalist in the Polish Championships, Niedźwiedzki featured in nine ties for the Poland Davis Cup team during the 1970s, for a record of 6 wins from 15 matches.
 His only main draw appearance in a Grand Slam tournament was at the 1975 French Open when he faced 11th seed Jaime Fillol in the first round.
 In a best of three set match, he pushed Fillol to a third but was unable to cause the upset.
 He won a Grand Prix doubles title at Barcelona in 1976.
-With partner Wojtek Fibak, he defeated Colin Dowdeswell and Paul Kronk in the final.
+With his partner, Wojciech Fibak, he defeated Colin Dowdeswell and Paul Kronk in the final.
 In 1977 he was a losing singles finalist in the Zurich Grand Prix tournament, to Sweden's Jan Norbäck.